 If the folders were moved ok first try another web browser.
-If you use Firefox try Internet Explorer to make sure you don’t have your pages in cache.
+If you use Firefox try Internet Explorer to make sure you don’t have your pages in the cache.

 Maybe you didn’t save your WordPress settings?
 WordPress may still be trying to find the sub-directory and you’ve moved the files?
 You can change this in the SQL DB but that’s another long post!

 If there’s no other hope you can copy your files from the root HTML directory back into your sub-directory and test again to see if WordPress works.
 If it does change your General>Settings url and save.
-Next move the files back and you’ll be good to go.
+Next, move the files back and you’ll be good to go.

 Worse case reverse all we’ve done and go back to where you started but I hope you haven’t got this far to even read this 🙂

 Any questions, comments or clarification just let me know!